 If you want to be a professional writer and publish a book, you will need a particular set of skills.
 Foremost amongst these skills is the ability to edit your work in the most effective and efficient way possible.
 This is because the better you edit your work, the better the outcome will be.

 So whether you are writing a short story, an article, or an entire book you will need to learn how to edit your writing as effectively as possible.

-The main difference of line editing to other editing styles is the fact that it addresses structural issues.
-While other editing forms conduct the editing process on a sentence by sentence basis, line editing takes the overall paragraph and strives to make it clearer and more functional.
+The main difference between line editing to other editing styles is the fact that it addresses structural issues.
+While other editing forms conduct the editing process on a sentence-by-sentence basis, line editing takes the overall paragraph and strives to make it clearer and more functional.

 Line editing regulates issues such as excessive use of adjectives, sentence length, and loose ends.
 The main objective in line editing is to make sure that your overall story flow is effective and efficient.
 It is also used to regulate how you use language to communicate your story to your readers.